ZeeSpire/zss-afk-site/jekyll/_posts/2022-09-09-order-your-iphone-14-today.markdown

 featured-image-home: "https://res.cloudinary.com/afkology/image/upload/w_800,c_scale,f_auto/v1662710947/news/iphone14_kvpdor.webp" # width - 600
 featured-image-style: centered # can be left, centered, full-width
 ---
 Preorders on the new, fabulous iPhone 14, iPhone 14 Plus, iPhone 14 Pro, and iPhone 14 Pro Max start today in Romania.
-Get your gadget today and never miss an opportunity to make great videos and photos while traveling.
+Get your gadget today and never miss an opportunity to record great videos and take awesome photos while traveling.

+Get your iPhone 14 Pro Max 256GB or above to have all the capabilities an iPhone can have.
+For the 126GB version, the Cinematic video mode only works in 1080p instead of 4K.

 For Romania get it now from [eMag.ro](https://l.profitshare.ro/l/10814599); You can review the specs and watch the latest presetation from Apple, [here](https://www.apple.com/iphone-14-pro/).